 Clunky to transfer ingredients to grocery lists

-Cozi, which was started by former employees of Microsoft and Amazon, has been around since 2005 and has over 20 million users.
+Cozi, which was started by former employees of Microsoft and Amazon, has over 20 million users.
 Designed as a family organizing app, it also includes recipe planner and grocery list features.
 The basic version of the app, available on iOS, Android, Mac, and PC, is free.
 A premium version, Cozi Gold, is $29.99 per year and is ad-free, offers a calendar search and birthday tracker, and more.

 The fact that the app helps you organize more than your cooking schedule makes it feel like you're getting your money’s worth.
 Recipe-wise, the app is a bit bare-bones, but it’s easy enough to add recipes from websites and even upload your own to the recipe box.
 One especially nice feature is the “keep screen on” function, which ensures your device's screen doesn't go dark while you’re cooking.